peterhinch/micropython-font-to-py/README.md

  2. The Writer class (writer.py) This facilitates writing text to a device given a suitably designed device driver.
 See [here](./DRIVERS.md).
  3. A device driver specification.
 This includes an example for rendering text to an SSD1306 device with arbitrary fonts.
-See [here](./DRIVERS.md).
+Also described in the above reference.

 # font_to_py.py

 This is a command line utility written in Python 3 to be run on a PC.
-It takes as input a font file in ttf or otf form and a height and outputs a Python source file containing the font data.
+It takes as input a font file in ``ttf`` or ``otf`` form together with a height in pixels and outputs a Python source file containing the font data.
 Fixed and variable pitch rendering are supported.
 The design has the following aims:

  * Independence of specific display hardware.
  * The path from font file to Python code to be fully open source.